-We’ve been visiting several of the beautiful hill towns in Chianti, but the one that is the most memorable is Montefioralle.
-We arrived there after driving up a long winding hill and parked in a beautiful shaded area at the base of the wall that surrounds the tiny village.
+We’ve been visiting the beautiful hill towns in Chianti, but the most memorable is Montefioralle.
+We arrived after driving up a long winding hill and parked in a beautiful shaded area at the base of the wall surrounding the tiny village.

-The village and castle of Montefioralle were an important stronghold during the wars between Florence and Siena – which we have heard quite a bit about since arriving.
-A house in the circular main street is the birth-place of Amerigo Vespucci.
+The village and castle of Montefioralle were an important stronghold during the wars between Florence and Siena – which we’ve heard quite a bit about since arriving.
+A house on the main street is the birth-place of Amerigo Vespucci.
 The doorway is identified by the wasp (“vespa”) and V of the Vespucci family.
-As a bit of history, America is named after Amerigo Vespucci.
-He was an explorer and the first person to recognize North and South America as distinct continents.
+America is named after Vespucci, an explorer and the first person to recognize North and South America as distinct continents.

 As you walk through Montefioralle it’s so quiet and deserted you have the feeling no one lives here, and then you come upon a small For Sale sign – 50 sq meter/one room, terrace, basement.
 Needs work – no price.
 You can own a little bit of heaven.
 But for what price?